ybeaz/web-yourails-com/README.md

     Probably `import App from '../../src/App';`

 5. To run the app: `yarn expo:start`
-    To check xCode version: `/usr/bin/xcodebuild -version`
+    To run the app specifically for web: `yarn expo:start --web` To check xCode version: `/usr/bin/xcodebuild -version`

 ### How to troubleshoot running the app